A guide to choosing disposable monthly contact lenses

 Historically, prior to the advent of monthly contact lenses, it was common to replace contacts annually.
 However, as these annual lenses became progressively dirtier through the year it led to all sorts of eye health-related problems like red eyes and blurred vision.

 Acuvue monthly contact lenses were the first real innovation towards the regular replacement of contact lens wear and were launched in 1987 by Johnson and Johnson.
 At the time, it was a complete revolution for Optometrists and Acuvue lenses quickly established themselves as a much safer choice when compared to the old 'annual' contact lenses.
 Before long, monthly contact lenses were the preferred option of wearing contact lenses.
-The original Acuvue lenses have been superseded by newer and better contact lenses, but the closest lens to the original Acuvue lens is Acuvue 2 - a two week replacement contact lens.
+The original Acuvue lenses have been superseded by newer and better contact lenses, but the closest lens to the original Acuvue lens is Acuvue 2 - a two-week replacement contact lens.

 If you're wondering if monthly lenses are suitable for your requirements, the answer is probably yes.
 In the past, only a few vision problems could be treated with this option, but with recent developments in contact lens technology, it's likely that there's a pair of monthly lenses that will work for you.